vedant1424/ivy/readme.txt

 ## Author: Vedant

-### Introduction
-Hey there!
-This is my little project to wrangle every possible name out of an autocomplete API at `http://35.200.185.69:8000`.
-It’s got three versions—`v1`, `v2`, and `v3`—each spitting out its own quirky set of names.
-My mission?
-Grab them all, dodge rate limits like a pro, and dish out some cool stats about unique and repeated names across the versions.

 ### Approach
 - **Prefix Exploration**: I used a trie (fancy tree thing) to dig through prefixes.
 It starts with single characters—like letters, numbers, even a dash or two—and keeps building longer prefixes when the API maxes out at 100 names.
 - **Concurrency**: I’ve got 5 threads running wild (but controlled!) to chew through prefixes fast while keeping the API happy.